This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-Prime rib and ribeye are two incredibly delicious cuts of beef.
-Despite the similar sounding names, and also despite the fact that they come from the same portion of the animal, they are actually different!
+Despite the similar sounding names, and also despite the fact that they come from the same portion of the animal, prime rib and ribeye actually refer to two quite different cuts at your local butcher!

-But even with the differences, there are actually quite a few similarities too.
+But even with the differences, there are quite a few similarities too.
 People talk about the two different cuts like they’re drastically different when in fact they come from the same primal cut of the animal.
-Because of this, there are quite a few similarities and I wouldn’t say that one is necessarily better than the other.

 Prime Rib vs Ribeye – What’s the Difference?

 Prime rib and ribeye are very similar.
-Both a prime rib and a ribeye come from the rib section of the cow outlined on the diagram above.
+Both a prime rib and a ribeye come from the rib section of a cow.
 Each is differentiated from one another by the cut, and each is used for a different purpose.

 What is Prime Rib?